Roselle Savings Bank Reminds Consumers: Be Vigilant When It Comes to Protecting Your Assets

 Teaming up with the FDIC, here’s what consumers need to know:

 Beware of criminals who place hidden recording devices at or near automated teller machines (ATMs) and retailer checkout registers.
 These devices can "skim" (steal) credit and debit card account numbers and personal identification numbers (PINs) to commit fraud or theft.

-How new standards for credit reporting may help consumers improve credit scores and qualify for loans under more favorable terms.
-One example is that unpaid medical debts will not appear as negative information on a consumer's credit report until those debts are at least 180 days past due.
+Know the new standards for credit reporting, which may help consumers improve credit scores and qualify for loans under more favorable terms.
+Did you know … unpaid medical debts will not appear as negative information on a consumer's credit report until those debts are at least 180 days past due?

 “Taking some simple steps to protect your data could save you both time and money,” said Roselle Savings Bank President and Chief Executive Officer, Detlef H. Felschow.